A universal scaling law for gravitational waves induced during inflation

+establishing \Eq\eqref{eq:nT-main-formula}.
 One can check that this result holds also for $0\leqslant n < 3/2$, if the requirement $n\geqslant 3(1+w)$ is satisfied instead.
-These two validity conditions are very easily met and span most of the physically relevant part of the parameter space, as illustrated on Figure \ref{fig:plot-n-w}.
+These two validity conditions are very easily met and span most of the physically relevant part of the parameter space, as illustrated in Figure \ref{fig:plot-n-w}.

+Let us pinpoint that a consistency issue seemingly arises from the use of \Eq\eqref{eq:approx-green-func}, if the integral \eqref{eq:Ph-res1} runs up to $|x_i|=\mathcal{O}(1)$.
+Although close to $\left|y\right|=1$ or $\left|z\right|=1$ the use of \Eq\eqref{eq:mildly-approx-green-func} is more appropriate, it is clear from \Eq\eqref{eq:Ph-res1} that this replacement will only affect the overall amplitude of $\PP_T$ rather than its scale dependence, providing $x_i$ still dominates the integral.
+This is the case whenever condition \eqref{eq:technical-condition} is satisfied.
+The value of $n_T=2(n-2)(q+1)$ remains therefore unaffected.

 For sources with red power spectra, $n<0$, we only quote the result for $-1/3 > w \geqslant -1$.
-We treat $\cutir$ as time-independent, as it can typically represent the value $-\tau\subsc{in}\simeq \cutir^{-1}$ at the beginning of inflation.
+We treat $\cutir$ as time independent, as it can typically represent the value $-\tau\subsc{in}\simeq \cutir^{-1}$ at the beginning of inflation.
 For $k\gg\cutir$, the GW power spectrum is not frozen anymore and its value at the end of inflation becomes